 To repair hernias, surgeons often use a mesh or patch to reinforce and provide support to the weakened tissue.

-To see if your case qualifies for a Hernia Mesh Lawsuit, use the form on the right-hand side of your screen or call 1-800-214-1010 and speak with a member of the Hood National legal team.
+To see if your case qualifies for a Hernia Mesh Lawsuit, use the form on the right-hand side of your screen or call 1-800-214-1010 and speak with a member of the National Injury Help legal team.
 We can answer your questions and determine if you qualify for a hernia mesh lawsuit with a free case evaluation.

 Sepramesh hernia mesh compensation amounts